GIS-S-mart/Benchmark-4_Sustainability_Competences_LCA/README.md

 Characterization of the dataset: study a transition phenomenon (before, during, after).
 Compare different ways of applying the LCA method.

 ## Solutions to be compared
-### Solution 1: Performing an LCA using the openLCA software
+### Solution 1: Performing a LCA using the openLCA software
-### Solution 2: Performing an LCA using the openLCA software and a collaborative board
+### Solution 2: Performing a LCA using the openLCA software and a collaborative board

 ## Measures of Performance
 The analysis tool is a grid of sustainability engineering skills from (Quelhas et al., 2019).
 The 8 skills used as an analysis tool are: